higlass/higlass-barbell/README.md

-# Arcs Track for HiGlass
+# Barbell Track for HiGlass

 > Display BEDPE data as barbells (two filled regions joined by a line)